-Public swimming pools and spas are defined by The Public Health Act 2010 as pools where the public are admitted, whether free of charge, on payment of a fee or otherwise.
+Public swimming pools and spas are defined by the Public Health Act 2010 as pools where the public are admitted, whether free of charge, on payment of a fee or otherwise.
 These include pools located at:

 - clubs